richafnu/Viva/Viva/glint/setup/custom-branding.md

    2. In the **Logo options** section, update the following fields.
       1. **Custom logo**: Add your logo, which must be .jpg, .jpeg, or transparent .png file and less than or equal to 10 kilobytes.
       1. **Use custom logo in live survey header**:
-         5. Select tge chekbox to display your company's logo in the survey header for survey takers.
+         5. Select the checkbox to display your company's logo in the survey header for survey takers.
          6. Clear the checkbox to display the Viva Glint logo in the survey header for survey takers.
       1. **Target URL:** Optionally, add a link that directs users to a specified site or page when they select your custom logo.
          5. If blank, the target URL in your organization’s [custom theme](/microsoft-365/admin/setup/customize-your-organization-theme) in the Microsoft 365 admin center is used.